bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.4.3 - 09.09.2014 =
+* Bugfix : The misprint in the code was fixed.
+* Bugfix : Check ajax referer is added.
+* Update : We updated all functionality for wordpress 4.0.

 = V1.4.2 - 12.08.2014 =
 * Bugfix : Security Exploit was fixed.
 * Update : We updated all functionality for wordpress 4.0-beta3.